Operation launched to tackle delivery driver thefts

 Main article content

-Cheshire Constabulary has launched an operation to support delivery drivers and couriers over the festive period.
+Cheshire Constabulary is launching its annual operation to support delivery drivers and couriers over the festive period.

-With Christmas just weeks away and more people than ever before ordering online, officers will be visiting delivery depots across the county to provide reassurance and offer key crime reduction advice.
+With Christmas now just weeks away and more people ordering online than ever before, officers will be visiting delivery depots across the county to provide reassurance and offer key crime prevention advice.

-Plans have been put in place, which include both marked and unmarked police vehicles patrolling a number of routes near to distribution depots.
+As part of the operation, plans have been put in place that will see both marked and unmarked police vehicles patrolling a number of key routes near to distribution centres across the county.

-Detective Chief Inspector Clare Coleman said: “This year, many people are choosing to order Christmas presents online, meaning that there will be more delivery vehicles out on our streets than ever before.
+Detective Chief Inspector Clare Coleman, who is leading the operation, said: “More people are choosing to order presents online, meaning that there will be more delivery vehicles out on our streets than ever before.

 “So far, here in Cheshire we have only seen a small number of incidents involving thefts from couriers and delivery vehicles and we are committed to doing all we can to keep it this way.